jewel/clearskies/protocol/core.md

 encrypt the file.

-Windows compatibility
+Windows Compatibility
 ---------------------

 Software running on an operating system that doesn't support all the characters that unix supports in a filename, such as Microsoft Windows, must ensure filenames with unsupported characters are handled properly, such as '\', '/', ':', '*', '?', '"', '<', '>', '|'.
-The path used on disk can use URL encoding for these characters, that is to say the percent character, followed by two hex digits.
+The path used on disk can use URL encoding for these characters, that is to say the percent character followed by two hex digits.
 The software should then keep an additional field that tracks the original file path, and continue to interact with other peers as if that were the file name on disk.